joshwalk/nba-visualizer/README.md

 See Jupyter notebook `nba_season_data_processing.ipynb` for data processing and cleaning process.

+Built with:
+- Python and pandas for data processing
+- Javascript (React) & library `recharts` (d3) on frontend

 Data sourced from Basketball Reference.
-Built with React and `recharts` (d3).